Now Booking: April Therapy Intensives

 The goal is to support changes in how you show up in relationships that continue to evolve after the intensive is complete.

-What is a therapy Intensive?
+What is a therapy intensive and how does it work?

 The Relational Reset Therapy Intensive consists of six 80-minute sessions scheduled across approximately six to twelve weeks.